 In November, voters in the Virginia-Tennessee border city of Bristol overwhelmingly cast ballots in support of casino gaming.

 As a result, Hard Rock officials optimistically announced plans to open a temporary casino before year’s end.
-It would precede the formal casino-resort and give the Bristol region the first taste of casino gaming in Virginia.
+It would precede the formal casino-resort and give the Bristol region the first taste of Virginia casino gaming.

 VA Lottery: We can’t rush temporary gaming